techsoft3d/hc-caas-server-deployment/README.md

 #### Linux
 * Follow the instructions for your distribution from [here](https://docs.docker.com/engine/install/)
-* For Amazon linux specifically the following steps are required:
+* For Amazon linux specifically the following steps should be sufficient to get docker installed:
 ```
 sudo yum install -y docker
 sudo chkconfig docker on